 Americans who believe the "war on drugs" has been worth the costs to taxpayers and those who strongly oppose legalizing marijuana stand out with majorities (56% and 56% respectively) who say police should use minor traffic stops to routinely search cars for drugs.
-This data indicate being strongly committed to the Drug War may foster support for unconstitutional practices.
+These data indicate being strongly committed to the Drug War may foster support for unconstitutional practices.

 Home Searches What about searching a person's home?
 If a police officer suspects a person deals drugs, do Americans think police ought to obtain a court order before entering the house to search for drugs or other illegal activity?

-Say Police Should Not Search Homes of Suspected Drug Dealers Without Court Order
+Say Police Should Not Use Minor Traffic Stops to Search Cars for Drugs Without Court Order of Suspected Drug